Men’s Fitness Over 50 Crash Test Dummy

 The last thing that I imagined back then was that I could ever get more fit over 50.

-In addition, I had no clue that getting fit over 50 would actually spill over in improvements to my state of mind and general spirit.
+Also, I had no clue that getting fit over 50 would spill over in improvements to my state of mind and general spirit.

 One evening as I was sitting and finishing off a second blueberry muffin at a corner deli in the City at midnight, I started to cry inside and practically outside.